 The directives and guidelines issued by the IMCA and the terms of the licenses issued to us by the IMCA to conduct our cannabis-related activities, or IMCA Licenses, impose certain requirements that prohibit any person from directly or indirectly acquiring, holding or maintaining control of or direction over 5% or more of our issued share capital and voting power without first obtaining the prior approval of the IMCA, or the Approval Requirement.
-See Item 10 "Share Capital-Ordinary Shares- Ownership Restrictions."
+See "Description of Share Capital-Israeli Cannabis Law Approval Requirements in Respect of our Shares."
 The terms of our IMCA Licenses provide that the IMCA Licenses may be suspended or revoked in the event of a breach of the Approval Requirement.

 We have implemented measures in our amended and restated articles of association in order to mitigate the risk of a contravention of the Approval Requirement and a resulting risk of expiry of our IMCA Licenses.
 Under our amended and restated articles of association, if any person acquires, holds, or has control of or direction over more than 4.99% of our outstanding ordinary shares at any time without having complied with the Approval Requirement, the ordinary shares held by that person in excess of such limit will automatically become dormant shares and will carry no rights, including rights to vote, to receive dividends and to participate in the liquidation and distribution of our assets upon dissolution.
 Notwithstanding the foregoing, a shareholder will be entitled to sell any such dormant shares and retain the proceeds associated with such sale.
-These measures are designed to ensure that the number of ordinary shares acquired or held by any person, or over which a person has the authority to exercise direction or control, is at all times within the Applicable Limit (as defined in Item 10 "Share Capital-Ordinary Shares- Ownership Restrictions.") unless the Approval Requirement is complied with.
+These measures are designed to ensure that the number of ordinary shares acquired or held by any person, or over which a person has the authority to exercise direction or control, is at all times within the Applicable Limit (as defined in "Description of Share Capital-Israeli Cannabis Law Approval Requirements in Respect of our Shares.") unless the Approval Requirement is complied with.